White Rabbit Icon

 WHITE RABBIT ANIMATION

 Welcome.
-I'm Emma Windsor, a freelance animation director, animator, designer and maker who works in stop motion and motion design.
+I'm Emma Windsor - an animation director, animator, designer and maker, who works in stop motion and motion design.

 This site represents my own commercial work in stop-motion, puppet & model making, character design and motion design for clients large and small, including: Legal & General; Bristol Festival of Puppetry; Urban Fresh Foods and the BBC.
-I work solo or in a small team, depending on the scale of commission.
 See Portfolio for a selection of works, and Reel for highlights and breakdowns.

 STOP MOTION ON THE HOP